ansys/openapi-common/README.rst

 License
 -------

-Be sure to point out your license (and any acknowledgments).
-State that the full license can be found in the root directory of the repository.
+The library is provided under the terms of the MIT license, you can find the license text in the LICENSE file at the root of the repository.

+parse_authenticate and helpers are Copyright (c) 2015 Alexander Dutton under terms of the MIT license.